weiny2/linux-kernel/Documentation/x86/resctrl_ui.rst

 		non-linear.
 This field is purely informational
 		only.

+"thread_throttle_mode":
+		The memory bandwidth control applied to a core when control is provided per core but each hardware thread can be assigned a unique CLOSID.
+		"thread_throttle_mode" displays how the delay value
+		applied to the core is selected: either the "max" or "min" of the delay values of the per-thread CLOS.
+		Configurable on systems that support both modes by writing "min" or "max" to the file.

 If RDT monitoring is available there will be an "L3_MON" directory with the following files: